near-miss/dra_web/_posts/2016-10-26-proactive-plant-risk-management.md

 keywords: panel discussion
 ---

-Near-Miss Management to participate in Panel Discussion at Asian Downstream Week
+Near-Miss Management to participate in Panel Discussion at the Asian Downstream Week in Singapore.